indigotech/taq-github-bot/src/data/local/github/tracks-node/track-2/steps/step-2.md

 1. REST
 1. GraphQL: shema (queries, mutations, types and inputs)

-When you are confortable to follow, we suggest you take a look at the GraphQL [Getting Started](https://graphql.org/graphql-js/) guide to begin your quest.
+When you are comfortable to follow, we suggest you take a look at the GraphQL [Getting Started](https://graphql.org/graphql-js/) guide to begin your quest.

 To call this step done, you must have: